AndrewGreen/fr_user_event_consumer/README.md

 For development purposes, the SQL to drop all tables is also provided.
 To use it, copy `sql/drop_tables_example.sql` as `sql/drop_tables.sql` and uncomment the last two two lines.

-Then run it as follows:
+Then, you can reset the database like this:

-`mariadb -u fr_user_event_consumer --password=pwd_for_fruec fr_user_events < sql/drop_tables.sql`
+`cat sql/drop_tables.sql sql/create_tables.sql | mariadb -u fr_user_event_consumer --password=pwd_for_fruec fr_user_events`

-Do not deploy an uncommented version of the file to production.
-(Using the filename `sql/drop_tables.sql` for the uncommented version will prevent it from being added to the Git repository.)
+(Do not deploy an uncommented version of the drop tables file to production.
+Using the filename `sql/drop_tables.sql` for the uncommented version will prevent it from being added to the Git repository.)

 Installation
 ------------